compulim/vscode-indent-4to2/README.md

 # Indent 4-to-2

-Convert indentation from tab or 4 spaces into 2 spaces.
+Converts indentation from tab or 4 spaces into 2 spaces.

 ![Demostration of using this extension](https://raw.githubusercontent.com/compulim/vscode-indent-4to2/master/demo.gif)

 ## Usage

-### Quick keyboard usage
+You can use both command palette or keyboard shortcuts to converts indentation.
+We recommend bind to keyboard shortcuts if you need to convert indentation frequently.

+### Run with Command Palette

 * Press `F1` or `Ctrl+Shift+P` for Command Palette
 * Type or find "Convert indentation from tab or 4 spaces into 2 spaces"